 We do not have to redefine what it is to be masculine.
 What we must do is to think more expansively and inclusively about the qualities usually associated with being a man.
 When we do, I believe that we help men become the best that men can be.

-I’m willing to take a sharp blade to toxic masculinity.
-Are you?
+I’m taking a sharp blade to toxic masculinity.
+Are you willing to do the same?

 Included in my company’s offering of style seminars and workshops is one particularly dear to my heart and is the theme of a forthcoming book.
 Beat Bullying and Feel Better About Who You Are is a workshop that takes on the subject of bullying and shows how to “Challenge Yourself to Become the Very Best Version of Yourself.”
 To read more about my STYLE SEMINARS, click here.